DamaGit/auto_TMT/README.md

 </table>

 ## ❗👇 Important Note
-It should be noted that the development of this tool is still in progress, so this notebook is more of a showcase of the progress of this development.
-However, the structure shown here is intended to be as close as possible to the final release of the tool.
+It should be noted that the development of this tool is still ongoing, so this notebook is a snapshot of its progress.
+However, the structure shown here is intended to be as close to the final version of the tool as possible.

+You may encounter errors, bugs, or simply questions.
+If so, please contact us at automatictmt@gmail.com.